openstack/openstack-manuals/doc/common/cli-manage-volumes.rst

 Manage a snapshot
 -----------------

-Manage a snapshot with the :command:`cinder snapshot-manage` command:
+Manage a snapshot with the :command:`openstack snapshot set` command:

 .. code-block:: console